croessner/geoip-policyd/README.md

 Postfix-Submission policy server that checks sender IPs and blocks senders, if they come from too many countries or if they come from too many IP addresses.

-## Whitelist
+## Custom settings

-You can specify a whitelist, which must be valid JSON.
+You can specify custom settings, which must be written in valid JSON.
 The format is:

 ```json
 {